Che Guevara: Economic reforms and the "New Man"

 There is a great difference between free-enterprise development and revolutionary development.
 In one of them, wealth is concentrated in the hands of a fortunate few, the friends of the government, the best wheeler-dealers.
 In the other, wealth is the people's patrimony.

-A further integral part of fostering a sense of "unity between the individual and the mass", Guevara believed, was volunteer work and will.
-To display this, Guevara "led by example", working "endlessly at his ministry job, in construction, and even cutting sugar cane" on his day off.
+An integral part of fostering "unity between the individual and the mass", Guevara believed, was volunteer work.
+Guevara "led by example", working "endlessly at his ministry job, in construction, and even cutting sugar cane" on his day off.
 He was known for working 36 hours at a stretch, calling meetings after midnight, and eating on the run.
-Such behavior was emblematic of Guevara's new program of moral incentives, where each worker was now required to meet a quota and produce a certain quantity of goods.
+Such behavior was emblematic of Guevara's program of moral incentives, where each worker was required to meet a quota and produce a certain quantity of goods.
 As a replacement for the pay increases abolished by Guevara, workers who exceeded their quota now only received a certificate of commendation, while workers who failed to meet their quotas were given a pay cut.
-Guevara unapologetically defended his personal philosophy towards motivation and work, stating:
+Guevara unapologetically defended his philosophy towards motivation and work, stating:

 Guevara fishing off the coast of Havana, on 15 May 1960.
 Along with Castro, Guevara competed with expatriate author Ernest Hemingway at what was known as the "Hemingway Fishing Contest".

 This is not a matter of how many pounds of meat one might be able to eat, or how many times a year someone can go to the beach, or how many ornaments from abroad one might be able to buy with his current salary.
 What really matters is that the individual feels more complete, with much more internal richness and much more responsibility.

-At some point in 1960, Guevara ordered the construction of the Guanahacabibes camp: a labor camp to "rehabilitate" his employees who had committed infractions at work.
+In 1960, Guevara ordered the construction of the Guanahacabibes camp: a labor camp to "rehabilitate" his employees who had committed infractions at work.
 Historians have had difficulty characterizing the camp, because it was extra-legal and thus poorly documented.
-There is a general consensus that employees worked at the camp to regain their employment after a negative incident, and were under no legal pressure to work at the camp.
-However, the historian Rachel Hynson has theorized that other poorly documented "Guanahacabibes" camps also existed, that were more brutal and legally binding.
+There is a consensus that employees worked to regain their employment after a negative incident, and were under no legal pressure to work at the camp.
+However, historian Rachel Hynson has theorized that other poorly documented "Guanahacabibes" camps also existed, that were more brutal and legally binding.